As someone who sees “the glass half empty AND half full” my optimism has been balanced by a huge doze of reality, the half full part.

 That said, I am not despondent, nor am I in despair.
 On the contrary, I will fight to the very end knowing I have – with millions of others throughout human history – taken the moral high road and worked for justice and peace for all people.
 I’m very pleased about the journey I have been on, the wonders I have experienced in my 72 years, especially my children and grandchildren.
 I am committed to doing no harm.
 Knowing that I have walked in the long line of good angels in this human experiment is satisfaction enough.
 I try, more than ever, to stop and smell the roses and to appreciate the beauty of nature and the marvels of human existence.
 I now am motivated to live the rest of my life with death in mind, for that has been the fate of every one of us since the moment of birth.

-I wish all people peace and happiness and stand in solidarity with all who continue to resist.
+I wish all people peace and happiness and stand in solidarity with all who continue to resist and all those who suffer.